-One should avoid model file names that start with the variable name followed by a period. (ex. ts.mod.198001-201212.nc) One can use soft links or rename the files for use in the CVDP-LE.
+Observational or model file names cannot start with the variable name followed by a period. (ex. tas.model1.198001-201212.nc) Use soft links or rename the files for use in the CVDP.

-Instructions for running the CVDP-LE
+Instructions for running the Climate Variability Diagnostics Package (CVDP)

 There are 2 files that must be set up to run the package (namelist, driver.ncl).
-A 3rd file can be set up if one wishes to include observations in the analysis (namelist\obs).
+A 3rd file can be set up if one wishes to include observations in the analysis (namelist_obs).
 These three files must be in the same directory.
-The CVDP-LE codebase (ncl\scripts/\) can be located anywhere and can be pointed to using the driver.ncl option zp.
+The CVDP codebase (ncl_scripts/) can be located anywhere and can be pointed to using the driver.ncl option zp.